tower1ight/World/1.People/Groups and Factions/Goblins/Goblins.md

 D: This is true, I persist, our splendor

-R:
+R: Dandy what do you see

-G: yes, our mother fucking splendor
+G: Fuckface, dial it in, but yes, our mother fucking splendor

 T: As though no trumped up seer has ever had stones for eyes and met a sorry end